bcgov/pssg-psd-css/openshift/README.md

 If you are updating an existing environment you will need to be conscious of retaining access to the existing data in the given environment.
 User accounts, database names, and database credentials can all be affected.
 The processes affecting them should be reviewed and understood before proceeding.

 For example, the process of deploying and managing database credentials has changed.
-The process has moved to using shared secretes that are mounted as environment variables, where previously they were provisioned as discrete environment variables in each component's environment.
-Further the new deployment process, by default, will create a random set of credentials for each deployment or update (a new set every time you run `genDepls.sh`).
+The process has moved to using shared secrets that are mounted as environment variables, where previously they were provisioned as discrete environment variables in each component's environment.
+Further, the new deployment process, by default, will create a random set of credentials for each deployment or update (a new set every time you run `genDepls.sh`).
 Being that the credentials are shared, there is a single source and place that needs to be updated.
 You simply need to ensure the credentials are updated to the values expected by the pre-configured environment if needed.

 ### Initialization